[community] Zoom vs Google Meet for captions?

 > Disability Studies, Ryerson University

-> Email: csilverman at ryerson.ca <csilverman at ryerson.ca>
+> Email: csilverman at ryerson.ca <mailto:csilverman at ryerson.ca>

 >